Welcome, Seeker of Forbidden Knowledge, to Sunday's harder puzzle, week 42 of the year 2025.

 Area has been blessed or warded by some cult.

-It has been described as a shadowplay of stained glass.
+It has been described as a big stack of crates.

 Indoors